Double flip bifurcations in $\mathbb{Z}/2\mathbb{Z}$-symmetric Hamiltonian systems: Introduction

 \section{Introduction}

+The theory of integrable (Hamiltonian) systems lies at the intersection of the theory of dynamical systems, symplectic geometry, ODEs, Lie theory, and classical mechanics.
 An integrable system is a triple $(M,\omega,F=(f_{1},\dots,f_{n}))$, where $(M,\omega)$ is a symplectic manifold of dimension $2n$, and $F : M \to \R^{n}$ is a smooth mapping, called the momentum map.
-The rank of $F$ is almost everywhere maximal, and its components Poisson commute, where the Poisson bracket is induced by $\omega$.
+The rank of $F$ is almost everywhere maximal, and the Poisson bracket, induced by $\omega$, vanishes for every pair $f_{i},f_{j}$, where $i,j \in \{1,\dots,n\}$.
 When $F$ has $n$ components we say that the integrable system has $n$ degrees of freedom, where each $f_{i}$ is called an integral of motion.

+Three important directions in the study of integrable systems (or, more generally, dynamical systems) are as follows: \begin{enumerate} \item search for new phenomena, or \item search for local classifications and normal forms, or \item search for global classifications. \end{enumerate} The first direction naturally gives rise to the second, which often is necessary for the third direction, which again may lead to one of the first two directions.
+This work was motivated by the first direction, when we came across peculiar behaviour in integrable systems on Hirzebruch surfaces (see Section \ref{sec:ex_Hirzebruch}), which we decided to study locally.
+More precisely, we study a new bifurcation phenomena, which we describe by a local normal form, and which we compute for some examples.
+Concerning the third direction, a description of this bifurcation will play an essential role, as it produces so-called \textit{hyperbolic semitoric systems} (see below), for which attempts for a global classification are ongoing.

+Now, let us put our results in context.
+Hyperbolic semitoric system are generalisiations of a particularly simple class of integrable systems, called toric.
+In toric systems, every integral of motion induces an $S^{1}$-action.
+This, in particular, restricts the possible components of singular points to be elliptic, or elliptic combined with regular components.
+Furthermore, the image of the momentum map is a polygon, which Delzant \cite{Delzant1988} showed to classify toric systems up to symplectomorphism.

+Many systems in nature do not fall into the class of toric systems, but are examples of what we call semitoric systems.
+These are systems with $2$ degrees of freedom, for which one of the integrals of motion induces an $S^{1}$-action, while the other is arbitrary.
+Semitoric systems were classified by Pelayo and \vietnamese{{V{\~u} Ng{\d o}c}} \cite{Pelayo2009, Pelayo2011} by five invariants, one of them generalising the polygon invariant for toric systems.

+In addition to the regular and elliptic components of singularities in toric systems, the singularities of a semitoric system can also have focus-focus components.
+A focus-focus singularity may appear in a system as an elliptic-elliptic singularity goes through a certain bifurcation.
+For example, if the elliptic-elliptic singularity lives in a toric system, it may go through a Hamiltonian Hopf bifurcation (see van der Meer \cite{vanderMeer1985}), and it becomes focus-focus.
+Examples of systems going through Hamiltonian Hopf bifurcations include the Lagrange top \cite{Cushman1990}, the $3$D H{\'e}non-Heiles family \cite{Hanssmann2002}, the Hydrogen atom in crossed fields \cite{Efstathiou2004}, and Gaudin models \cite{Henriksen2025}.
+For more examples, see van der Meer's notes \cite[Section 5.4]{vanderMeer2017}.